gimntut/spectacular-dmr-demo/README.md

 But this is offset by the fact that the risks associated with using the new technology are insured by having a reliable and proven backup option at hand.
 At the same time, the potential benefits of using dmr are great.

-The problem of a smooth transition from DRF exists in other frameworks as well.:
+The problem of a smooth transition from DRF exists in other frameworks as well:
 * [django-ninja](https://github.com/vitalik/django-ninja),
 * [django-bolt](https://github.com/dj-bolt/django-bolt),
 * [fastopenapi](https://fastopenapi.fatalyst.dev/frameworks/django/)